 Pro Arts COMMONS is home to Pro Arts Gallery, Projects Kalahati, RATSKIN Records, Safer DIY Spaces, Oakland Freedom Jazz Society, and numerous individual artists and cultural organizers.
 Our local Affinity Groups include: 15th Street Galleries, Dream Farm Commons, Oakland Summer School, Oakland Free University, Betti Ono Gallery, and Mercury 20 Gallery.
 We are building together a new alternative to the art market and system, and we are doing it right here in Oakland, California!
 Join us.

 We reject the inherently problematic power dynamics between artist and curator, artist and institution, artist and audience and institution and audience.
-Instead we collaborate with artists, cultural organizers and activists, and art commoners to co-create long-form, thematic engagements — modules and nodes — that reflect, critique, expose, and introduce issues and concerns that affect our commonwealth.
+Instead, we collaborate with artists, cultural organizers and activists, and art commoners to co-create long-form, thematic engagements — modules and nodes — that reflect, critique, expose, and introduce issues and concerns that affect our commonwealth.
 Those engagements may take the form of exhibitions, short-term residencies, public projects, discussions, reading groups, and experimental music and film programs.
-All participants in these modules and nodes remain autonomous in power and control yet bonded through mutuality through co-conceived ideas and co-produced ideas.
+All participants in these modules and nodes remain autonomous yet bonded through mutuality that comes from the act of co-creation.
 Together, we are working towards the common good, so as to begin dismantling the status quo.

 Both on local and global level, we are building a rhizomatic network, decentralized in its form, governance and funding mechanisms, each local point of access thus, playing an important role in the reproduction of the global commons.
 Artists, cultural activists, and art commoners collaborate together on continually perpetuating the commons via working in groups on specific topics, co-authoring of books and publications, self-organizing around common-centric topics and themes, co-producing exhibitions and public events, and more.